PHD Spring Team Tryouts

 Cost: $40 per/player

-PROUD TO ANNOUNCE THAT UNDER-18 TORONTO TITANS AAA FORWARD - HAS SIGNED WITH THE OHL'S FLINT FIREBIRDS
+PROUD TO ANNOUNCE THAT U-18 TORONTO TITANS AAA FORWARD - HAS SIGNED WITH THE OHL'S FLINT FIREBIRDS

 We are proud to announce that Amadeus Lomabardi has signed with the OHL's Flint Firebirds.
 This past season, Amadeus played for the Toronto Titans Under-18 hockey club.
 The Titans have become one of the top Major Midget programs in the GTHL, as well as in Ontario (Ranked No. 2 in My Hockey Rankings).
 The Toronto Titans U-18 program has continued to help develop and promote over 30 players onto the OHL, OJHL, GOJHL and NCAA over the past 4 seasons.